vbachele/ft_transcendence_42/FunctionalSpecifications.md

 ## <p align=center>**Spectate game selection**
 ![SpectateGameSelection](./Images/SpectateGameSelection.png)
-**As a user loggedIn or not loggedIn** I can select among the 4 last games started to spectate on this page.
+**As a user logged In or not logged In** I can select among the 4 last games started to spectate on this page.

 - Menu bar:
 	- The moon icon: